nianqiaoju/agents/figures/section3/README.md

-### This folder (/figures/section3) contains scripts to reproduce figures and tables in section 3.
+### This folder contains scripts to reproduce figures and tables in Section 3.

-All the experiments in this section shares the same running simulated data example: the evolution of an infectious disease on 100 heterogenous individuals over the course of 90 days.
+All the experiments in this section shares the same running simulated data example:
+	the evolution of an infectious disease on 100 heterogenous individuals over the course of 90 days.
-"setup_hetero.R" generates the simulated dataset and saves it at "data_setup_hetero.RData."
+The dataset is simulated by "setup_hetero.R" and saved to "data_setup_hetero.RData."

 ## Numerical illustrations of the SMC methods.
-	* compare_variance_logzhat produces Table 2.
+	* Produces Table 2 with the script compare_variance_logzhat.R

 ## Heatmap of marginal likelihood as a function of parameters.